huggingface/distil-whisper/training/README.md

 ```

 Models are assessed jointly using:
-1. The *word-error rate (WER)* metric: measures the numer of substitution, deletion and insertion errors relative to the total number of words.
+1. The *word-error rate (WER)* metric: measures the number of substitution, deletion and insertion errors relative to the total number of words.
 A lower WER indicates a more accurate model.
 2. The *inverse real-time factor (RTFx)* metric: measures the ratio of `audio input time : model compute time`.
 A higher RTFx indicates a faster model.
+Note that this metric is WER-dependent, meaning that it makes sense to compare two models' *RTFx* only at fixed *WER* performances.
+Indeed, deletions could lead to early stopping of token generation, resulting in higher *WER* and lower *RTFx*.
+3. Token generation speed: This refers to the number of tokens generated per second.
+As with *RTFx*, this metric is dependent on the *WER* since token generation time is not linear.
+By default, this metric is calculated by averaging the total number of `generated tokens : generation time` (full forward pass of the model) when evaluating on the given test set.
+However, using the `--precise_tok_generation` flag will compute this metric separately for a fixed number of tokens.

 In all cases, it is particularly important to evaluate the final model on data that is *out-of-distribution (OOD)* with
 the training data.
 Evaluating on OOD data provides insight as to how well the distilled model is likely to generalise to
 different audio distributions at inference time.
 In our example, the Common Voice test set is *in-distribution (ID)*
 with our training data, since it is taken from the same distribution as the Common Voice training set.
 Whereas the FLEURS
 test set is OOD, since it is not used as part of the training set.
+See [Datasets](#1-datasets) section for recommendations.

 ### Short Form